DcMcIx/awx/README.md

 # AWX Deploy - Single Node

-Playbook for AWX deployment on a single node with k3s
+Playbook for AWX deployment on a single node with k3s on Debian 12

 Please take a look at the original project for more deployment options :